teamairship/react-native-primer/docs/index.md

 If returning a value immediately, `{ return ... }` isn't needed.

+If there is only one parameter, the parenthesis aren't required either.

 Aside from being more pleasant to read/write, arrow functions also have no binding of `this`, which helps with various issues commonly encountered.

 #### Destructuring

 ```
 const { name, email } = currentUser;

+const { FIRSTNAME: firstName } = user;

+console.log(firstName);
 ```

+Take properties out of an object and assign them to a variable with the same name.

+You can also assign them to different variables and still use destructuring.

 #### Object Spread